d2r2group/PhD_Applicant_Task/README.md

 3) Get the crystal structure `mp-2490` from the Materials Project.
 4) Load that structure with pymatgen.
 5) Test the function from step 2 with the loaded structure.
+6) Write one more function that takes any pymatgen `Structure` object and does something useful to the input.
+You can be creative here.

 ## Task C (Answer Questions)